Built-in options

 setting subproject's default_options (e.g. subproject('foo', default_options: 'default_library=static')

-), or by the user using the
+), or by the user through the

-command line -Dfoo:default_library=static
+command line: -Dfoo:default_library=static

 .